Getting teams to collaborate successfully

 What good collaboration looks like

-It’s also not ideal for managers to hover and nitpick the work of their teams as they collaborate, usually leading to less team member engagement as they defer to their boss for which direction to go.
+It’s also not ideal for managers to hover and nitpick their teams’ work as they collaborate.
+This usually leads to less team member engagement as they defer to their boss for which direction to take.

-Collaboration puts imagination to work, with peers and team members finding the way forward—not managers.
-It’s important to keep that open-minded attitude throughout the group undertaking.
+The collaboration uses imagination, with peers and team members finding the way forward—not managers.
+It’s essential to keep that open-minded attitude throughout the group undertaking.

 Here are a few things to avoid when teams are collaborating: